 We have built Tracker around seven tangible results.
 These results are outcomes that you expect to see, and they guide us in making decisions every day.
 The performance measures documented on the following pages are designed to help us focus on the progress we are making to achieve these results.
-Tracker is a living document that evolves and adapts to current conditions and issues with new targets, goals and benchmarks.
-Soon we will be adding a strategic initiative section that is being developed by senior leaders and employees.

-All of the progress we make is a result of the dedicated service of the entire MoDOT team, repeatedly recognized as truly one of the best DOTs in the nation!
-Throughout 2018, we will continue to be a great organization by focusing all of our efforts on our core values of safety, service and stability.
+All of the progress we make is a result of the dedicated service of the entire MoDOT team, truly one of the best DOT's in the nation!